hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 ## Bonus

 `Make` can run multiple tasks in parallel in a way that is consistent with the dependencies declared in the makefile.
 For instance, to run up to 4 tasks in parallel, run `make -j4 build`.
-This can help you speed up builds with many packages when the dependency tree isn't too deep.
+This can help you speed up builds when you have many packages and a flat dependency tree.